 The Katy line was a major railroad for Fort Worth for a half-century.
 This ad is from a 1933 Fort Worth Press.

 The railroad may have impounded Katy Lake for purely practical reasons, but the little lake soon became popular with anglers.
 This fishing roundup in the May 21, 1919 Star-Telegram mentions two railroad lakes in south Fort Worth: Katy Lake and the International & Great Northern railroad’s lake (Echo Lake), built in 1903.
-Lake Como was impounded in 1890 for the Arlington Heights trolley park.
+Lake Como was impounded in 1890 for the Arlington Heights trolley park and streetcar line.